Trump Administration Argues They Don’t Have To Reunite 19 Children Under Age 5 Whose Parents Already Deported

-The Trump administration is pushing back against a court order to reunite immigrant children taken from their parents, arguing in court that they should not have to reunite 19 kids under the age of five whose parents were already deported.
+The Trump administration is pushing back against a court order to reunite immigrant children taken from their parents, arguing in court that they should not have to reunite 19 kids under the age of 5, whose parents were already deported.

 Next week marks a court-ordered deadline for the Trump administration to reunite the youngest children who were separated from parents and brought to detention centers as part of Donald Trump’s new zero tolerance policy with immigrants.
 But Trump is pushing back, with Politico reporting that the administration is trying to push back the deadline — and, in some cases, arguing that it should not have to reunite the children at all.

 As the report noted, the Justice Department was given a deadline of 8 p.m.
-ET on Saturday to reunite the tally the 100 children under the age of five who were separated, and they have until Tuesday to return them to their parents.
-As Talking Points Memo reporter Alice Ollstein noted, the Trump administration has argued that it should not have to reunite the 19 children whose parents have already been deported.
+ET on Saturday to reunite the 100 children under the age of 5 who were taken, and they have until Tuesday to return them to their parents.
+As Talking Points Memo reporter Alice Ollstein noted on Twitter, the Trump administration has argued that it should not have to reunite the 19 children whose parents have already been deported.

 The Trump admin just told a federal judge that 19 parents of children under 5 years old have already been deported.
 They are arguing that they shouldn't have to reunite them with their kids. @ACLU is pushing back.